nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 7 - Sep 30 - Oct 6.md

 ## Tasks To Complete:
   - [Complete secondary pages mock-ups for JITI Web App](https://www.figma.com/file/1GJh6SezoXZeVeBxIoJozP/JITI-Web-App?node-id=0%3A1)

+  I refined the design to incorporate suggestions from the sub-team memebers.

 ## Sub-team meeting:
   -  Met on October 06.
 Discussed our progress from both App team and Model team.
 Talked about the authentication